Sign up to receive election email updates.

 The electoral register and the open register

 Using the information we receive, we compile the electoral register and the open register (also known as the edited register).
+Find out more about the registers.

 Everyone applying to register to vote is asked to choose if they wish to have their details excluded from the open register.